 So my question to Apple is "when are we going to be able to correct using speech input?"
+Unfortunately this is the same question as last year - Apple is still waiting.

 Dear Apple

 Now that we can use speech input on iPhones and iPads without having to be connected to the Internet, we need to correct text by speech.
 How about adding my favorite Mac dictation correction command "Replace X with Y"?